pallets/click/docs/utils.md

 Because filenames might not be Unicode, formatting them can be a bit tricky.

-The way this works with click is through the {func}`click.format_filename` function.
+The way this works with click is through the {func}`format_filename` function.
 It does a best-effort conversion of the filename to Unicode and will never fail.
 This makes it possible to use these filenames in the context of a full Unicode string.